 Nocturnal mammals (i.e., Bats) are impacted by lighting.
 Therefore, it is important that lighting installed within the Site is completed with sensitivity for local wildlife while still providing the necessary lighting for human usage.
-A lighting plan has been prepared by Eneveo and will be submitted as part of the planning application.
+A lighting plan has been prepared by Eneveo and has been submitted as part of the planning application.

-The strategy has been developed to mitigate against any potential impacts on nocturnal species in line with the Bat Conservation Trust (BCT) Guidelines on 'Bats and Artificial Lighting in the UK' [37].
+The strategy has been developed to mitigate against any potential impacts on nocturnal species in line with the Bat Conservation Trust (BCT) Guidelines on 'Bats and Artificial Lighting in the UK'.
 The following measures have been taken into consideration specifically for bat protection during the lighting layout design:

-- Avoidance of excessive lighting; - Light Emitting Diodes (LED's) will be used and the brightness will be set as low as possible; - Lighting should be aimed only where it is needed, with no upward lighting; - Lighting should be directed away from landscaped areas and retained sections of hedgerows, treelines and trees; - Lighting should be turned down / off when not required; - Accessories such as baffles, hoods or louvres can be used to reduce light spill and direct light only where it is needed; - The height of lighting columns should be reduced as much as possible, as lighting at a low level further reduces ecological impact; and, - Following the installation of the lighting for the Proposed Development, the project ECoW will undertake a further Site inspection in order to check the lighting patterns and lux levels along the Site boundaries
+- Avoidance of excessive lighting; - Light Emitting Diodes (LED's) will be used and the brightness will be set as low as possible; - Lighting should be aimed only where it is needed, with no upward lighting; - Lighting should be directed away from landscaped areas and retained sections of hedgerows, treelines and trees; - Lighting should be turned down / off when not required; - Accessories such as baffles, hoods or louvres can be used to reduce light spill and direct light only where it is needed; - The height of lighting columns should be reduced as much as possible, as lighting at a low level further reduces ecological impact; and, - Following the installation of the lighting for the Proposed Development, the project ECoW will undertake a further Site inspection in order to check the lighting patterns and lux levels along the Site boundaries to ensure that there will be no impacts to bats or other nocturnal species.